tsgates/arch-wiki-markdown/wiki/UMID_SE.md

 users using visudo and then you can bind it to the brightnes key combo on your keyboard by whatever means, for example through your WM.
-You may want to write the new value to a file and reload it upon boot-up or you can just set it to a default upon boot-up by adding this to /etc/rc.local
+You may want to write the new value to a file and reload it upon boot-up or you can just set it to a default upon boot-up by adding this to a systemd

-    echo 40 > /sys/class/backlight/psb-bl/brightness &
+tmpfile:

+    w /sys/class/backlight/psb-bl/brightness - - - - 40

-> Touch screen
+> Touchscreen

-At the time of writing, the touch screen works out of the box as a relative "touch-pad-like" pointer device.
+At the time of writing, the touchscreen works out of the box as a relative "touch-pad-like" pointer device.
 After some correspondence with EETI, the following can be said: